Asian stocks slump amid US recession fears

 By John Liu, CNN

-Hong Kong (CNN) — Stocks markets across Asia sank on Tuesday following mounting fears of a serious economic downturn in the world’s largest economy, as US President Donald Trump ramped up a tariff war against its biggest trade partners.
+Hong Kong (CNN) — Stocks markets across Asia sank Tuesday amid mounting fears of a serious downturn in the world’s largest economy, as US President Donald Trump ramped up a tariff war against its biggest trade partners.

-Trump’s refusal to rule out the possibility of a US recession on Sunday has rattled Wall Street investors.
-Now, those fears have extended to the Asia-Pacific region, with the MSCI’s broadest index of Asia-Pacific shares outside Japan down more than 1%.
+Trump’s refusal Sunday to rule out the possibility of a US recession has rattled Wall Street investors.
+Now, those fears have extended to the Asia-Pacific region.

-Japan’s benchmark Nikkei 225 plunged nearly 3% in the morning session but had recovered some of those losses by the lunchtime break.
-South Korea’s KOSPI slid as much as 2.5%.
-Taiwan’s TAIEX was at one point almost 3% down.
-Australia’s S&P/ASX 200 dropped as much as 1.7%, while Hong Kong’s Hang Seng Index was down less than 1%.
+Japan’s benchmark Nikkei 225 plunged nearly 3% in the morning session but recovered most of those losses by the end of the session to close 0.6% lower.
+South Korea’s KOSPI slid as much as 2.5%, and closed 1.3% lower.
+Taiwan’s TAIEX was at one point almost 3% down, and closed 1.7% lower.
+Australia’s S&P/ASX 200 finished 1% lower, while Hong Kong’s Hang Seng Index ended the trading session flat.

 Regional technology shares were among the losers.
-Japanese tech giants, including Sony and Hitachi, plummeted more than 4.5% in the morning.
-Softbank slumped as much as 4.4%.
+Japanese tech giants, including Sony and Hitachi, plummeted more than 4.5% in the morning, and closed over 5% lower.
+Softbank slumped 4.3% on Tuesday.

-Meanwhile, both Taiwan Semiconductor Manufacturing Company, the world’s largest contract chipmaker, and Apple supplier Foxconn slid over 3%.
-Korea’s tech heavyweight Samsung fell over 2%.
+Meanwhile, both Taiwan Semiconductor Manufacturing Company, the world’s largest contract chipmaker, finished over 3% down, and Apple supplier Foxconn closed nearly 3% down.
+Korea’s tech heavyweight Samsung fell over 2%, and ended flat.

 Initially welcomed by Wall Street, Trump’s second presidency has led to weeks of market turmoil since his inauguration.
 Anxiety has built up over a potentially worsening economic outlook as Trump upends trade relations by piling tariffs on Canada, Mexico and China, while slashing government spending.